 Well… In essence thats what Hack-a-Home is all about!

 The project kicked off on March 13th 2017 with a design and 3D printing training session at Northcott HQ.
-Over the next 6 weeks, teams of AbilityMate designers and makers will be at 3 houses working with customers and staff designing solutions to everyday challenges.
+Over 6 weeks, teams of AbilityMate designers and makers were at 3 houses working with customers and staff designing solutions to everyday challenges.

 Northcott Innovation and UTS are conducting formal research approved by UTS HREC Committee.